wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-Mediator.md

 # Property Mediator

 The **Property Mediator** has no direct impact on the message, but rather on the message context flowing through Synapse.
-You can retrieve the properties set on a message later through the Synapse XPath Variables or the `         get-property()        ` extension function.
+You can retrieve the properties set on a message later through the Synapse XPath Variables or the `get-property()` extension function.
 A property can have a defined scope for which it is valid.
 If a property has no defined scope, it defaults to the Synapse message context scope.
-Using the property element with the **action** specified as `remove,` you can remove any existing message context properties.
+Using the property element with the **action** specified as `remove`, you can remove any existing message context properties.

 !!!
 Info
     The Property mediator is a [conditionally content aware](../../../references/mediators/about-mediators/#classification-of-mediators) mediator.